ATLas278/mask_detection/README.md

 2. Training the face mask classifier with Keras/Tensorflow
 3. Serializing the face mask classifier to disk
 ## Preprocessing
-To preprocess my images, I performed **data augmentation** over my images using tensorflow's **ImagesDataGenerator** pipeline.
+To preprocess the images, I performed **data augmentation** over the images using tensorflow's **ImagesDataGenerator** pipeline.
 This adds robustness and increases size of the dataset by manipulating multiple copies of a single image.
 It implements techniques such as rotating, horizontal flipping, zooming, and cropping. **ImageDataGenerator** generates batches of tensor image data with real-time augmentation.
 ```python
 datagen = ImageDataGenerator(
         rotation_range=20,